mageta/vcs_query/README.md

   -h, --help            show this help message and exit --version             show program's version number and exit -d VCARD_DIR, --vcard-dir VCARD_DIR
-                        specify directory containing VCards (can be given multiple times)
+                        specify directory containing vCards (can be given multiple times)
   -a, --all-addresses   display all addresses stored for a contact -n, --sort-names      sort the result according to the contact name (the